 In 2009 I left my corporate job at Google to start my own business.
 I capture helpful thoughts to share here.I update this when I have extra time (rarely) or want to add/modify things.
 This is just me thinking out loud along the way!

-In no particular order … some things may be slanted towards me starting my .commie but i think most of this holds for people that just want to start a business and work for them self! … i highly encourage that!
+In no particular order … here is my start up advice (i.e. the rules of starting up).
+As I am in tech, this may be slanted towards me starting my .commie but I believe most of this holds true for people that just want to start a business and work for them self! … which I encourage.

 As cool as it is to stay connected to all your friends forever and ever and ever, Facebook is a time suck and when you’re *starting up* time is everything.
-FWIW, I break this one all the time, but am working on changing this thus rule #1 … the best thing to do is to have FB on your iPhone and simply use it as a way to pass the time when you’re in a situation where you have time to kill (i.e. waiting in line and / or at the Dr’s office, etc.)
+Additionally it tends to distract your focus from what you were trying to achieve.
+FWIW, I break this one all the time, but am working on changing this thus rule #1 … the best thing to do is to not use Facebook at all as it distracts your focus.

 Acceptable uses could be maintaining strong business connections, business networking, business research.

 Only read the news you need to know via Google Reader via your phone when in line / and or killing time (i.e. again at a Dr’s office)

 Reading is great, don’t get me wrong, and staying up to speed on industry news is critical to working in tech, but this can kill time, especially if done at the beginning of the day.
 Batch this for the end of the day or even better end of the week.
 Go through it on your iPhone when you’re in line.
 If anything is really critical, it will get to you (you just won’t be the first person to know).
 Also change your view, to list instead of expanded.
 You’ll just be reading the headlines to see if anything jumps out of you and you’ll be digesting a lot more, faster.